TooTallNate/nx.js/README.md

 ## Getting Started

+1. Set up a custom firmware on your Switch, so that it can run homebrew applications ([instructions](https://nh-server.github.io/switch-guide/)).
 1. Download the `nxjs.nro` file from the Releases page.
 1. Create a file called `nxjs.js` with the following contents:
     ```javascript